-1. Sta Statement of Intent
+Sta tement of Intent 3

-2. Leg gal framework 3
+Leg gal framework 3

-3. Def finitions 4
+Def finitions 4

-3 .1.
+3.1.
 CLA are defined as: 4

-3 .2.
+3.2.
 Previously-CLA are defined as: 4

-4. Rol les and responsibilities 4
+Rol les and responsibilities 4

-4 .1.
+4.1.
 The governing body is responsible for: 4

-4 .2.
+4.2.
 The virtual school head (VSH) is responsible for: 5

-4 .3.
-The principal is responsible for:
+4.3.
+The principal is responsible for: 5

-4 .4.
-The designated safeguarding lead is responsible for
+4.4.
+The designated safeguarding lead is responsible for: 6

-4 .5.
-The designated teacher for CLA and previously-CLA is responsible for:
+4.5.
+The designated teacher for CLA and previously-CLA is responsible for: 6

-4 .6.
-The SENCO is responsible for:
+4.6.
+The SENCO is responsible for: 7

-4 .7.
+4.7.
 Staff are responsible for: 7

-5. Per rsonal education plans (PEPs) 7
+Per rsonal education plans (PEPs) 7

-6. Wo orking with agencies and the VSH 8
+Wo orking with agencies and the VSH 8

-7. Tra ining 9
+Tra iining 9

-8. Chi ild mental health 9
+Chi ild mental health 9

-9. Exc clusions 10
+Sus spension and permanent exclusion Error!
+Bookmark not defined.

-10. Ρ Pupils with SEND 10
+o.
+Chi ildren with SEND 10

-11. Ir nformation sharing 10
+1. Info ormation sharing 10

+Leg De 3.1.
+3.2.
+Rol 4.1.
+4.2.
+4.3.
+4.4.
+4.5.
+4.6.
+4.7.
+Per Wo Tra Chi Sus Legal framework Definitions 3.1.
+CLA are defined as:

-1.Statement of Intent
+1. Statement of Intent

 - 1.1.
 Educational achievement and subsequent life chances for looked after and previously CLA are of real concern.
 Children who are looked after require special treatment and additional attention in order to improve their situation. - 1.2.
-Ormiston Victory Academy endeavours to provide positive experiences and offer stability, safety, and individual care and attention, for all our pupils. - 1.3.
+Ormiston Victory Academy endeavours to provide positive experiences and offer stability, safety, and individual care and attention, for all our children. - 1.3.
 With this in mind, we aim to: - 1.3.1.
-Encourage children to reach their potential and to make good progress in relation to their professional, social and emotional development. - 1.3.2.
+Encourage children to reach their potential and to make good progress in relation to their professional, social, and emotional development. - 1.3.2.
 Ensure that children enjoy high quality teaching and a curriculum which meets their needs and the requirements of legislation. - 1.3.3.
-Plan support for CLA realistically and using the academy's resources efficiently in order to ensure the academy meets their needs. - 1.3.4.
+Plan support for CLA realistically and using the academy's resources efficiently to ensure the academy meets their needs. - 1.3.4.
 Promote a positive culture in all aspects of school life. - 1.3.5.
-Help pupils develop their cultural, moral and social understanding.
+Help children develop their cultural, moral, and social understanding.